giridhar7632/firebase-database/README.md

 ![Step-3](https://cloud-1swt5hmba.vercel.app/2screenshot_2020-11-09_223126.png)

-Click on `Continue` to finsh setting up your project.
+Click on `Create Project` to finsh setting up your project.
 After project was created you will see something like this.

 ![Project setup](https://cloud-axyxh81oj.vercel.app/0screenshot_2020-11-10_122542.png)